 Wijnand Stoefs, Policy Officer at Carbon Market Watch, closed the event, stating that all 4 principles would need to be verifiable and well-understood before EU policy can include or support CDR.
 Stoefs called for a separate target for carbon removals, to avoid undermining emission reductions.
 He closed the event, hinting that new principles may be needed at higher levels of granularity.

-NEGEM is an European Union’s Horizon 2020 Research and Innovation Programme under Grant Agreement started on 1st June 2020, lasting until 31st May 2024.
+This project has received funding under the European Union’s Horizon 2020 Research and Innovation Programme under Grant Agreement No. 869192.
+The NEGEM project started on 1st June 2020, lasting until 31st May 2024.